douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * resalto - rebound
 * resanigi - to heal
 * resaniĝo - recovery (from illness)
-* resendi - to resend
+* resendi - to resend; to send back
 * reseti - to reset
 * reskribi - to rewrite
 * resoni - to resonate